sahara101/Movie-Roulette/README.md

 A switch between services is displayed if both ```Jellyfin``` and ```Plex``` are configured.
 Last used service will be remembered.

 # Homepage Mode
-Added the option to remove all buttons except Filter.
+Added the option to remove all buttons.
 This way you can have a more minimalistic Homepage Widget using iFrames.
-ENV for this is `HOMEPAGE_MODE: TRUE` Of course you can use the iFrame with full functionality as well, just change the ENV then to `HOMEPAGE_MODE: FALSE`
+ENV for this is `HOMEPAGE_MODE: TRUE` Of course you can use the iFrame with full functionality as well, or even pick and choose from the miscellaneous part.
+Just change the ENV to `HOMEPAGE_MODE: FALSE` or modify `#Miscellaneous`.

 Add the following config to the Homepage services.yml
 ```